 The mechanical parameters of each phase of recycled concrete such as the old hardened mortar, new hardened mortar, and interfacial transition zone (ITZ) were obtained by axial tension tests, and the failure mechanism of recycled concrete under axial tensile loading was studied.
 Based on the relevant knowledge of solid mechanics and mechanical properties of each phase of recycled concrete, a new meso-level lattice model of recycled concrete was proposed.
 According to the material parameters of each phase of recycled concrete, lattice model simulation on the failure mechanisms of the recycled concrete under axial tension was carried out by the lattice model, the axial tensile stress-strain relationship curves for recycled concrete were attained, and the internal damage process and tensile failure mechanism of recycled concrete were discussed.
 The results showed that the tensile fracture occurred approximately in the old or new hardened mortar, and the results of lattice model simulation were consistent with those of axial tensile tests.

-Wu, C, Li, W & Tao, Z 2018, 'Influence of aggregate spatial distribution of concrete against projectile penetration', IOP Conference Series: Materials Science and Engineering.View/Download from: Publisher's site
+Wu, C, Li, W & Tao, Z 2018, 'Influence of aggregate spatial distribution of concrete against projectile penetration', IOP Conference Series: Materials Science and Engineering, International Conference on Concrete Engineering and Technology, Kuala Lumpur, Malaysia.View/Download from: Publisher's site

 © 2018 Institute of Physics Publishing.
 All rights reserved.
 Coarse aggregate settlement may occur during concrete pouring, which affects the ability to resist projectile attack.
 In order to study the anti-penetration performance of concrete, and obtain high penetration resistance concrete, mesoscale finite element model of different aggregate space distribution of concrete was established, the numerical simulation of long rod rigid projectile penetrating into different concrete was conducted.
 The results showed that aggregate settlement had great influence on target scabbing; aggregate size and settlement had limited influence on projectile residual velocity.